jazzband/django-rest-knox/docs/settings.md

 ## USER_SERIALIZER
 This is the reference to the class used to serialize the `User` objects when succesfully returning from `LoginView`.
 The default is `knox.serializers.UserSerializer`

+## AUTO_REFRESH
+This define if the time the token expires is extended by TOKEN_TTL each time the token is used.

 # Constants `knox.settings`
 Knox also provides some constants for information.
 These must not be changed in